 Very important!
-Anyone who is coming to help in 2021, should please send us, as soon as possible, details about your route, place, date, and time of arrival so that we know you are definitely arriving and can put you on our list of people to be picked up at Murcia-Corvera International Airport or at a convenient railway station on July 1st or July 22nd.
+Anyone who is coming to help in 2023, should please send us, as soon as possible, details about your route, place, date, and time of arrival so that we know you are definitely arriving and can put you on our list of people to be picked up at Murcia-Corvera International Airport (for Sessions 1 and 2) or at a the bus stations at Caravaca (for Session 1) or Torre Pacheco (for Session 2) or at Balsicas-Mar Menor railway station (for Session 2).

-I look forward to seeing many keen helpers and new MUPANTQUAT members at our 2021 Field School.
-I like to keep in touch with all our helpers, so please let me know what you're doing and enjoy 2021!
+I and the MUPANTQUAT field tea, look forward to seeing many keen helpers and new MUPANTQUAT members at our 2023 Field School.
+I like to keep in touch with all our helpers, so please let me know what you're doing and enjoy 2023!